Just-Do-Stuff/rhcsa-practice-lab/01-understand-essential-tools/task4/instructions.md

-#Task 4

 **Exam Category:** Understand and Use Essential Tools **Exam Objective:** Access remote systems using SSH

 ---

-## 🧠 Task 4 — Access Remote Systems Using SSH
+## Task 4 — Access Remote Systems Using SSH

 **Purpose:**
 To practice connecting securely to remote systems using SSH, transferring files, and verifying success.
-If you don’t have a real remote system, you can still **simulate** this locally.
+If you don’t have a real remote system, you can still simulate this locally.
 I will provide instructions

 ---

-### 🧩 Instructions (With Real Remote System)
+### Instructions (With Real Remote System)

 1. Assume your remote system’s IP is `192.168.10.10` and the username is `admin`
 2. Use SSH to connect to the remote system.